North Carolina fields competitive Senate race despite lack of national attention

 Bitzer, the politics professor, says both campaigns are making political calculations.

-He notes Beasley has not appeared on the campaign trail with President Biden, who's facing low approval ratings.
-Meanwhile, the Budd campaign does not often mention former President Trump during public speeches at campaign stops.
+He notes Beasley has not appeared on the campaign trail with Biden, who's facing low approval ratings.
+Meanwhile, the Budd campaign does not often mention Trump during public speeches at campaign stops.

 "That's a key dynamic that Republicans do not need in these last few weeks of the election, is to have Donald Trump on the ballot.
 They want Joe Biden on the ballot," Bitzer said.